Build a super affordable and pretty side table for your living room or bedroom with these DIY Side Table Plans.

-The idea for this pretty little DIY Side Table came from a woodworking challenge on Instagram.
+The idea for my little DIY Side Table Plans came from a woodworking challenge on Instagram.
 The IG Builders Challenge account on Instagram hosts 2 or 3 woodworking challenges a year and I love it!
 The first day of the challenge always starts with the release of building plans for a random piece of furniture.

 Whether you’re a woodworker or just a fan of DIY, you should follow that IG Account.
 And, while you’re there, I’d love for you to follow me on Instagram too.
-You’ll see all the behind the scene’s details and sneak peeks on my builds, remodeling, and DIY’s.
+You’ll see all the behind the scene’s details and sneak peeks on my builds, home remodeling, and DIY projects.

 - Kreg Jig & Kreg 1 1/4″ Coarse Thread Screws